Samira Manners

 Samira Manners (born 9 July 2000), is a bilingual British-Swedish singer-songwriter.
 Samira has an English father and a Swedish mother.
 She learnt her first English in pre-school in Southern England and grew up speaking English at home in Sweden.
-She signed to Cardiac Records / Sony Music Sweden in 2020 and has since released 7 singles.
+She signed to Cardiac Records / Sony Music Sweden in 2020 and has since released 9 singles.

 She participated in Melodifestivalen 2022 with the song "I Want to Be Loved".
 She performed in Heat 2 on 12 February 2022, finishing in fourth place in the phone vote, fifth place overall, and failing to qualify.
 She performed onstage with her band: Alice Castell (bass), Kajsa Westergren (drums), and Agnes Roslund (guitar).
+Since then her band has consisted of Leo Holmberg (guitar), Samuel Nilsson (guitar), Alice Castell (bass), Alice Lidberg (keyboard), and Kajsa Westergren/Ellen Mölck (drums).

 Career

-Samira studied at Lund's Dance and Musical Gymnasium (LDMG) 2016-2019, Malmö Academy of Music 2021-2022, and Folkhögskolan Skurup and Fridhem Malmö since 2022.
+Samira studied at Lund's Dance and Musical Gymnasium (LDMG) 2016-2019, Malmö Academy of Music 2021-2022, and Folkhögskolan Skurup and Fridhem Malmö 2022-2023.
+Since 2024 she has been studying at the Academy of Contemporary Music in London.